Leo-Simpson/c-lasso/README.md

 This is the default algorithm for non-concomitant problems [R1,R3,C1,C2].
 The algorithm uses the fact that the solution path along &lambda; is piecewise- affine (as shown, e.g., in [1]).
-When Least-Squares is used as objective function, we derive a novel efficient procedure that allows to also derive the solution for the concomitant problem [R2] along the path with little extra cost.
+When Least-Squares is used as objective function, we derive a novel efficient procedure that allows us to also derive the solution for the concomitant problem [R2] along the path with little extra computational overhead.

 ### Projected primal-dual splitting method (P-PDS):
-Standard way to solve a convex minimisation problem with an addition of smooth and non-smooth function: Projected Proximal Gradient Descent.
-This method only works with the two non concomitants problems.
-For the huber problem, we use the second formulation.
+This algorithm is derived from [2] and belongs to the class of proximal splitting algorithms.
+It extends the classical Forward-Backward (FB) (aka proximal gradient descent) algorithm to handle an additional linear equality constraint via projection.
+In the absence of a linear constraint, the method reduces to FB.
+This method can solve problem [R1].
+For the Huber problem [R3], P-PDS can solve the mean-shift formulation of the problem (see [6]).

 ### Projection-free primal-dual splitting method (PF-PDS):
-Similar to the Projected Proximal Gradient Descent, but which does not involve a projection, which can be difficult to compute for some matrix C. Only for non concomitant problems.
+This algorithm is derived from [3] and also belongs to the class of proximal splitting algorithms.
+The algorithm does not require projection operators which may be beneficial when C has a more complex structure.
+In the absence of a linear constraint, the method reduces to the Forward-Backward-Forward scheme.
+This method can solve problem [R1].
+For the Huber problem [R3], PF-PDS can solve the mean-shift formulation of the problem (see [6]).

 ### Douglas-Rachford-type splitting method (DR)
 This algorithm is the most general algorithm and can solve all regression problems